5 CFC Games Played

 McCubbin wasn’t up to his best in 1897, however, and as he was nearing 30 many began to assume that his time at the top was coming to an end.
 So it was something of a surprise when Collingwood – by then in the VFL – asked him to trial with them for the 1898 season.
 He did well enough in the practice matches to be included on the list, making his debut against Geelong in the opening round of the season.

-But though he kept his place for six matches, he didn’t do enough to make much of an impression.
+But though he kept his place for five matches, he didn’t do enough to make much of an impression.
 By the next year he was back playing local footy with Woodend again, where he played for a time alongside another former Magpie in Bob Sause.
 The McCubbin brothers were big in Woodend, involved not just in footy but also cricket, tennis, the rifle club and even the fire brigade!

 Bob never married, but lived with his spinster sister Annie in ‘McCubbin Cottage’ in Woodend.
 His famous painter relative Frederick would sometimes drop by while on summer holidays at his own Mt Macedon retreat, ‘Fontainbleu’, and they would talk of their shared Scottish heritage.